My Investment Strategy : 3 Ts 3 Ms ( part 2)

 Before I start to explain the 3rd and 4th elements, allow me to quote below from Warren Buffet which is very much related today’s blog post :

 "The Intelligent Investor has three big lessons: think of a stock as a part ownership of a business; the market is there to serve you, not instruct you; and always require a margin of safety.
 Berkshire shareholders are better than most at understanding that they own a part of a business.

-In most of the case, best advice is the one which is simple to digest, a few choice of words can summarize winning strategies and rules of thumb quite nicely.
-Below are two of the most insightful and useful concise quotes about thinking investing as business like from Peter Lynn.
+In most of the case, the best advice is the one which is simple to digest, a few choice of words can summarize winning strategies and rules of thumb quite nicely.
+Below are two of the most insightful and useful concise quotes about thinking investing as business-like from Peter Lynn.

 “If you don’t study any companies, you have the same success buying stocks as you do in a poker game if you bet without looking at your cards.”

 Technical Analysis :